mixalturek/todos/README.md

 comments in project files.
 It is written in Python 3 and licensed under the terms of GNU GPL 3 license.
 Supported output formats are TXT, HTML and XML.

+## Features

+- Recursive scan of specific file types in a directory and its subdirectories.
+- Directories as CVS, .svn and .git can be suppressed.
+- Scanned files can be limited only to specific file types as .java, .py or .cpp.
+- Search patterns are defined as Python's regular expressions.
+- A line with the occurrence can be output together with a close context around.
+- TXT, HTML and XML output formats.
+- Suitable for continuous integration.

 # OPTIONS
 ## positional arguments: